 Incorporating and supporting technology in today's business operations can be challenging, to say the least, given the complexity and continually evolving nature of IT.
-Many companies struggle to keep up — this is why many of them are turning to Managed IT Services providers (MSPs) to handle their IT support and tech needs.
+Many companies struggle to keep up, so many of them are turning to Managed IT Services providers (MSPs) to handle their IT support and tech needs.

-An MSP is an IT company that is composed of specialists from various IT specialty fields.
-Together the MSP can deliver various IT services (e.g., cloud computing, cybersecurity, networking, backup, and Disaster Recovery) and proactively manage their clients' IT systems under a service subscription model.
+An MSP is an IT company that is composed of professionals from various IT specialty fields.
+Together the MSP can deliver various IT services (e.g., cloud computing, Cybersecurity, networking, backup, and Disaster Recovery) and proactively manage their client's IT systems under a service subscription model.

 Selecting the Best MSP

 While there are many MSPs out there, not all of them are created equally, and not all are equipped to meet your company’s unique needs.
 You can only achieve optimum IT support results by selecting the right MSP.

 Keep in mind these criteria when choosing an MSP:

 - Depth of Skills, Technical Expertise, and Experience – Any potential MSP candidate should have the skills and experience that go far beyond basic software installation, maintenance, and upgrades.
 Choose an MSP who has been in business for over ten years at the least, as you know that they have weathered a few storms and are still in place.
 Your potential MSP should also have the ability to supply several references from clients in your industry, have great reviews, and have strong expertise in advanced IT functions.
 Your MSP needs to be able to support common line of business applications such as QuickBooks Enterprise and Microsoft Office and have technical mastery over Microsoft Office 365, VoIP, collaboration, cybersecurity, and cross-platform integrations so they can keep up with your company’s growth and dynamic IT requirements.